Bible translations into Scottish Gaelic: Metrical Psalms

 The Psalms were translated into Gaelic in metrical form for congregational singing.
 The full 150 Metrical Psalms called Sailm Dhaibhidh were first published in full in 1694.
 The General Assembly of the Church of Scotland produced a revised edition in 1826, which is basically the same text which is still used today.
 The Metrical Psalms of all 150 Hebrew Psalms are often printed at the back of the Bible along with some 67 Paraphrases called Laoidhean o na Sgrioptuiribh Naomha and some 5 Spiritual Songs called Dana Spioradail.
 This was last printed as a separate edition by the Scottish Bible Society in 1987.

 First Bible Society editions

-In 1801 the Gaelic Bible was printed by the Society for Promoting Christian Knowledge (SPCK).
-The Gaelic Bible was first printed by the Bible Society in 1807 when the British and Foreign Bible Society (BFBS) printed a corrected edition of the SPCK text.
-In 1826 a revision of the Bible was made by the General Assembly of the Church of Scotland and was printed with the Metrical Psalms Sailm Dhaibhidh by SPCK and BFBS.
+In 1801 the Gaelic Bible was printed by the Society in Scotland for the Propagation of Christian Knowledge (SSPCK).
+The Gaelic Bible was first printed by the Bible Society in 1807 when the British and Foreign Bible Society (BFBS) printed a corrected edition of the SSPCK text.
+In 1826 a revision of the Bible was made by the General Assembly of the Church of Scotland and was printed with the Metrical Psalms Sailm Dhaibhidh by SSPCK and BFBS.
 From 1872 the text was maintained by the National Bible Society of Scotland (NBSS) in Edinburgh, instead of by the British and Foreign Bible Society (BFBS).